Creating a railway that is safe and more resilient to the effects of weather, now and in the future.

 What are we doing to manage the risk?

-In early 2017 we produced a Weather Resilience and Climate Change Adaptation (WRCCA) Strategy which aims to deliver a railway that is safe and resilient to the effects of weather, now and in the future.
+In 2017 we produced a Weather Resilience and Climate Change Adaptation (WRCCA) Strategy which aims to deliver a railway that is safe and resilient to the effects of weather, now and in the future.
 It lays out the key principles and actions necessary to get to the position where weather and climate risk management is embedded in decision making processes across the business.

-Underpinning all of our work is analysis of operational weather impact data to improve our understanding of our current and future risks to inform our resilience planning and responses.
+Underpinning all our work is analysis of operational weather impact data to improve our understanding of our current and future risks to inform our resilience planning and responses.
 For further information follow the Route links in the sidebar.